DumbWareio/DumbDo/README.md

 ```
 ## Storage

-Todos are stored in a JSON file at `app/data/todos.json`.
+Items are stored in a JSON file at `app/data/items.json`.
 The file is automatically created when you first run the application.

-To backup your todos, simply copy the `data` directory.
-To restore, place your backup `todos.json` in the `data` directory.
+To backup your items, simply copy the `data` directory.
+To restore, place your backup `items.json` in the `data` directory.

 ## Development